ewascatalog/ewascatalog2/readme.md

 Instructions, code and data for installing the EWAS Catalog.

 This repository contains all code related to the EWAS Catalog.
-The catalog website and database is installed by [Makefile](Makefile) commands in a docker container.
+The catalog website and database is installed and updated by [catalog](catalog) script commands in a docker container.

 Files are divided into the following directories: